Anti-War Movement, Articles, Howard Zinn

 The partnership paradigm that the Anunnaki Great Goddess Ninmah promotes counters the claim that dominators make history.
 Instead, Ninmah insists that humans carry an intrinsic capacity to help one another, cooperate, heal, organize, nurture, create, and balance what they give with what they take.

-In the partnership tradition, Howard Zinn taught that ordinary people change history when they organize, cooperate, resist injustice, and balance social giving and taking.
+In the tradition of partnership, Howard Zinn taught that ordinary people change history when they organize, cooperate, resist injustice, and balance giving and taking in society.
 Societies flourish when people support one another rather than worship domination.
-Communities survive when the strong protect the vulnerable rather than exploit them.
-Democracy grows when people participate rather than surrender their power to rulers.

 Partnership does not deny conflict.
 It transforms conflict.
 It asks us to replace domination with negotiation, contempt with empathy, extraction with reciprocity, and hierarchy with shared responsibility.
 It reminds us that competition can sharpen human excellence, but competition without compassion creates cruelty, poverty, class war, imperial war, ecological collapse, and spiritual sickness.